zjwang11/IR2PW/README.md

 # IR2PW and IR2TB
-to compute Irreducible Representations by linking the IRVSP library (libIRVSP.a) to PW code and TB model.</br>
+to compute Irreducible Representations by linking the IRVSP library (libIRVSP.a) to PWscf code and phonon modes.</br>

 # libIRVSP.a